MBAC-6000: Leading & Managing Effective Organizations (3 hours)

 MBAC-6990: Capstone (3 hours)

 The capstone course is a culmination of your MBA coursework and is taken in the final term of your program.
 Gives students the opportunity to utilize the knowledge and skills developed through the MBA program.
 Through the MBA course portfolio signature assignments, students will demonstrate how knowledge learned impacts their business leadership.
-Prerequisite: B or higher in all MBA core courses or department chair consent.
+Prerequisite: B or higher in all MBA core courses or division chair consent.